raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_4.md

 ## Task 1: App idea development

+Watch this [video](https://youtu.be/e1St8LB4VJA){:target="_blank"} to hear why App Lab is great for teaching programming in the classroom.”

 In this task, you will explore apps, their design, and what apps that address real-world problems are currently in the marketplace.

 --- task ---